OlivierLD/raspberry-coffee/I2C.SPI/lsm303.calibration/README.md

 Save the logged (csv) file.

 ### What we want, eventually
-We want the data points to be disposed on circles, centered on `[0,0]`.
+We want the data points to be disposed on circles, centered on `[0, 0]`.

-For that, we will determine offsets and coefficients, for each plan (XY, XZ, and YZ), and for both devices (magnetometer, accelerometer).
+For that, we will need to determine offsets and coefficients, for each plan (XY, XZ, and YZ), and for both devices (magnetometer, accelerometer).

 ## Get to the calibration parameters
 Use the recently generated `lsm303.csv` file, open it as a spreadsheet (I use LibreOffice).